-- any health worker in the ACT - any registered health professional in the ACT - any health service in the ACT - anyone who offers a service for your health or wellbeing in the ACT.
+- any health professional in the ACT

+- any health service in the ACT

+- anyone who offers a service for your health or wellbeing in the ACT.

 The Commissioner's office can help you work towards an explanation, an apology, a refund or other financial outcome, or a change in how the health professional or the service operates.